 - Your yoga teacher’s feedback: Listen to your teacher (unless it conflicts with one of the other two guides).
 And feel free to ask for a second opinion.

 If downward-facing dog is not currently part of your yoga practice, don’t rush.
 It will still be there when you are ready.
 If you’re already practicing this pose, reassess whether you really enjoy it.
 If not, maybe you need more time preparing.
+Or you can try adding some downward dog alternatives to your yoga practice.

 Downward-facing dog is a wonderful pose.
 Yes, it can be bad for you, but it doesn’t have to be.
-Done correctly, down dog will bring many benefits to your yoga practice and to your life.
+Done correctly, downward dog will bring many benefits to your yoga practice and to your life.

 - Breath-Centered Yoga with Leslie Kaminoff (DVD): This video includes four complete yoga practices, including a vigorous warrior sequence that avoids stress on the hands and arms (yes, no downward-facing dog).